 - The sleeping surface is immediately responsive/bouncy.
 Whether that is a good thing is a personal preference type of thing, but many people will like this aspect of the mattress.

 Helix is a unique company because they customize their mattresses to each individual’s preferences.

 In the case of hot sleepers, they can make a mattress that directly addresses that issue.
 Overall, it’s a really solid mattress that has a very cool concept.

 What Makes The Helix Stand Out?

 - This mattress is great if you are really unsure what type of mattress you want to get.
-It can really take out the guesswork by allowing them to customize a mattress based on your needs/preferences.
+It can really eliminate the guesswork by allowing them to customize a mattress based on your needs and preferences.

 - This mattress is great if you don’t believe that there is one best mattress for everyone.